/

 4. Post-sale upgrades, subscriptions, or additional promotional offers

 7. Protect: No matter how you look at it, fraud leads to negative emotional states.
 The more you protect your customer's data, accounts, and finances, the better.
-Good fraud prevention examples include: some text
+Good fraud prevention examples, covered in our ecommerce fraud prevention guide, include: some text

 1. Fraud alerts